 Kelley and Rhonda accepted the role as regional coordinators for Europe and the Middle East in 2002.
 Serving as regional coordinators, the Philips lived in Budapest, Hungary, eventually moving to Berlin, Germany, at the invitation of the Church of God in Germany.
 In 2010, they stepped out of that role to focus their attention on their growing ministry in Berlin.
 Today, they are integral members of the Three Worlds team.

 Sexual exploitation and human sex trafficking are not easily explained in our church culture, but they are an atrocious reality of our world today.
 They are not right, certainly not merciful, and are the epitome of pride, arrogance, and greed.
 The Global Strategy team in Europe and the Middle East is committed to reconciliation and redemption of those victimized by these heinous crimes of injustice.
-The ministry of Pink Door Berlin is one part of the solution to injustice in Europe.
+This ministry is one part of the solutions to injustice in Europe.

 Give online or call Global Strategy at 800-848-2464.